MJWilsonOtago/Gene315_ChIP/README.md

 Now you will have 3 new bed files in your working directory.
 One for peak regions common to both (ie. both histone marks are present at these genomic co-ordinates) and two files with the unique peak regions (ie. one of the histone marks is present).

+Now go back to the Week1 webpage and continue to the next task.

-Week 2 Motif Analysis: find transcription factor sites overrepresented in your peak regions of interest
+### Week 2 Motif Analysis: find transcription factor sites overrepresented in your peak regions of interest

 ## How common are the top DNA binding motifs?